Resignation of Director

 Voluntary Liquidation

-Voluntary liquidation is liquidation of a corporate entity at the instance of its members, it is one of the exit alternatives for the investors.
-It is like private liquidation proceeding where the court’s intervention is minimized.
+Voluntary liquidation is the liquidation of a corporate entity at the instance of its members, it is one of the exit alternatives for the investors.
+It is like a private liquidation proceeding where the court’s intervention is minimized.

 APPLICABILITY OF LIQUIDATION